-Even students who do not reside in Arkansas can still earn a quality education from Arkansas computer science schools by pursuing a degree online.
-Online programs are as rigorous as their on-campus counterparts, but they allow busy students scheduling flexibility and do not require relocation or a commute.
+Even students who do not reside in Arkansas can earn a quality education from online computer science programs in Arkansas.
+Online programs are as rigorous as their on-campus counterparts, but they allow schedule flexibility by not requiring on-campus class attendance.

 Computer Science Careers in Arkansas

-The Bureau of Labor Statistics projects computer science occupations to grow from 6% to 24% by 2026, depending on position.
-The BLS projects demand for computer programmers to decline, but at a slower rate than the national average.
+The BLS projects that by 2026, computer science occupations will grow at rates ranging from 6% on the low end to 24% on the high end, depending on specific career.
+The BLS also projects that demand for computer programmers will decline, but at a slower rate than the national average.

 Arkansas is home to several prominent tech companies that hire computer science professionals.
-IBM is located in the capital city of Little Rock, and Infosys is based in the city of Bentonville.
-These companies provide opportunities for recent graduates to enter the field.
+IBM is located in the capital city of Little Rock, and Infosys is based in Bentonville.
+These companies provide opportunities for recent graduates with online computer science degrees in Arkansas.

 Computer Science Employers in Arkansas

 - Infosys: Infosys is an international company that provides consulting and technology solutions and specializes in software development.
-The company’s offices in Bentonville, Arkansas, employ computer science professionals to design and maintain technology and software.
+The company’s offices in Bentonville employ computer science professionals to design and maintain technology and software.

-- UST Global: Founded in America, UST provides information technology services including advanced analytics, algorithm building, cybersecurity, and engineering.
+- UST Global: Founded in America but operating globally, UST provides information technology services including advanced analytics, algorithm building, cybersecurity, and engineering.
 In Arkansas, UST hires computer scientists to support its diverse operations.